DaleS82/VSCTest2b/README.md

 Testing out integration with Visual Studio code.
 (Updated from a different machine.)
+(Make that two different machines!)